gsoules/AvantSearch/README.md

 <hr/>

 #### Layout Selector Width
-Use this option to specify an integer indicating the width in pixels of the layout selector that appears on search results Table View pages.
+Use this option to specify an integer indicating the width of the layout selector that appears on Table View search results.
 For example, specify 250 to mean 250px.
 This option saves you from having to code CSS to adjust the width to a size that is appropriate for your layout options and your theme's styling.
 Experiment to find a value that makes the selector just wide enough to accommodate the longest layout you defined in the Layouts option described below.